kubernetes/kubernetes/docs/networking.md

 ### Flannel

-[Flannel](https://github.com/coreos/flannel#flannel) is a very simple overlay network that satisfies the Kubernetes requirements.
+[Flannel](https://github.com/coreos/flannel#flannel) is a very simple overlay network that satisfies the LMKTFY requirements.
 It installs in minutes and should get you up and running if the above techniques are not working.
-Many people have reported success with Flannel and Kubernetes.
+Many people have reported success with Flannel and LMKTFY.

 ### OpenVSwitch